 Sure, this was full motion ... but the motion itself was squeezed into a tiny window within a much larger control panel system, and it looked worse than when your entire family is streaming HD video at the same time on 50 different devices.

-But, at the time (circa 1993), it was mind-blowing.
+But, at the time (the same year Meat Loaf’s “I’d Do Anything for Love” came out), it was mind-blowing.
 That's why developers kept throwing these more or less crappy games at kids like me.

-Ground Zero: Texas didn't have any marquee talent, or much talent at all to speak of, but it did have a storyline that kids across the country could get into: saving the world from alien invaders.
+Ground Zero: Texas didn't have any marquee talent, or much talent at all to speak of—no offense to director Dwight H. Little (Halloween 4) or writer Edward Neumeier (Robocop)—but it did have a storyline that kids across the country could get into: saving the world from alien invaders.